Cuaron's Mexican 'masterpiece' wins Venice film festival - AFP

 Britain's Olivia Colman took best actress for playing the needy and weak-minded Queen Anne in "The Favourite", a viciously funny and apparently accurate historical drama about two powerful women competing for her favour.

-Colman, 44, who is playing Britain's present monarch in the television series "The Crown", said she "loved every second" of playing her 18th-century predecessor, "even if none of us knows what it is like to be a queen".
+Colman, 44, who is playing Britain's present Queen in the television series "The Crown", said she "loved every second" of playing her predecessor Queen Anne, "even if none of us knows what it likes to be a queen".

 The film's Greek director Yorgos Lanthimos of "The Lobster" fame won the Grand Jury Prize.